The Rainforest Alliance (“Rainforest Alliance”, “we”, “us” and “our”) places a high priority on protecting your privacy.

 - It is necessary to protect the rights or property of the Rainforest Alliance.

-In the event that the ownership of the Rainforest Alliance or an affiliate or their assets changes as a result of a merger, acquisition, sale of assets, or in the unlikely event of a bankruptcy, your information may be transferred to another company.
+- Change of control.
+In the event that the ownership of the Rainforest Alliance or an affiliate or their assets changes as a result of a merger, acquisition, reorganization, sale, transfer or other disposition of assets, or in the unlikely event of a bankruptcy, your personal information may be transferred to another company.

 Our Commitment to Security

-We shall provide appropriate technical and organizational measures to protect your personal data against loss or against any form of unlawful processing and shall impose such security obligations on any data processor we shall enlist.
+We employ appropriate and reasonable administrative, technical and organizational measures to protect your personal information against loss or against any form of unlawful processing and shall impose such security obligations on any data processor we enlist.
 For example, we, or our data processor(s), shall use servers that have been placed in a controlled, secure environment, protected against unauthorized access.

 Rainforest Alliance keeps records only for as long as they are needed for us to conduct our business and to comply with our legal obligations.
 We adhere to our Records Retention and Management Policy to determine which records shall be retained and for how long.
-A copy of our Records Retention and Management Policy can be obtained by contacting Dirk Straathof or Molly Stark.
+A copy of our Records Retention and Management Policy can be obtained by contacting LegalTeam@ra.org.

 - The right to withdraw consent to our processing of your personal data at any time